NicoBaj/DED-Ecological-Modelling-code/CODE/README.md

 - `functions_pre_simulations.R` has functions to set initial conditions and the simulation environment.
 - `functions_simulation.R` contains functions required during one simulation.
 - `run_one_sim.R` launches one simulation.
 Once the pre-processing is done, it selects the neighbourhood, the main parameter values and initial conditions.
 Then, it sources the functions required for the simulation.

+## ShinyApp
+The folder `ShinyApp` contains a ..
+Shiny app.
+This app allows to run simple simulations in a Shiny interface.
+See details in that folder.